These are a series of tweets I made on my personal account and I’m compiling them here because I hate blogging on twitter.

 Well, I’m desensitised to stories of OFWs getting maltreated because they go overseas searching for work but ok, go off.

-It’s silly to paint this evil-foreigner-in-our-own-land narrative when some Filipinos willingly go overseas for work with no assurance of how they’ll get treated.
+It’s silly to paint this slavery-in-our-own-land-by-the-evil-foreigners narrative when some Filipinos willingly go overseas for work with no assurance of how they’ll get treated.
 Let’s be real if shit happens, this country doesn’t have that much bargaining power in providing care for workers who get in these conditions.

 I mean, remember this issue in Kuwait?
 A bunch of Filipina maids were rescued from abusive employers but somehow we had to apologise to Kuwait for that.
+The two countries’ “diplomatic” relationship was on the line all because Kuwait doesn’t like their dirty laundry being out in the open.

 So many families are broken because one (or even both) has to go overseas for work because the pay here isn’t enough to sustain their families.
 Makikipagsapalaran baga.